-11. Remove the wear ring(s) from the piston end of the stage.
-The 5" cylinder is the only series of Muncie cylinders that has only one wear ring at the base/piston side of the stage.
+11. Remove (2) wear rings from the piston end of the stage.
+The 5" cylinder of the A00 Series is the only Muncie Power cylinder series that has only one wear ring at the base/piston side of the stage.